jonasjberg/1DV600_lab2-report/instructions.md

 Remember that all assignments are individual!

-Task 1 -- Analys
+Task 1 -- Analysis
 ------------------
 In analysis is focus is on what to do rather than how to implement it.
 In the subtasks you will be using UML in different ways to perform an analysis on the library system that you began with in the previous assignment.

-### Subtask A -- Identifying Use Cas
+### Subtask A -- Identifying Use Case
 The UML way of documenting requirements is through use cases and in this first task you are to identify and document the use cases used in the system.
 When documenting a use case, it is customary to specify initiation, pre and post